SVendittelli/MMM-wordnik/README.md

 MMM-wordnik
 ===
-[MagicMirror](https://github.com/MichMich/MagicMirror) Module to display the word of the day with its definition.
+[MagicMirror](https://github.com/MichMich/MagicMirror) Module to display the word of the day, its definition, and origin.
 Uses the wordnik API.

 Dependancies:
 ---